-Lisa Clemans-Cope, Victoria Lynch, Marni Epstein, and Genevieve M. Kenney May 2017
+Lisa Clemans-Cope, Victoria Lynch, Marni Epstein, and Genevieve Kenney Updated June 2017

-Increased receipt of buprenorphine treatment for opioid use disorder (OUD) under Medicaid could improve outcomes for those with OUD in Medicaid expansion states residents for relapse, retention in OUD treatment, involvement in the justice system, health, and mortality.
+Increased receipt of buprenorphine treatment for opioid use disorder (OUD) under Medicaid could improve outcomes for residents of expansion states for relapse, retention in OUD treatment, involvement in the justice system, health, and mortality.
 Under the Affordable Care Act (ACA), many low-income adults with OUD in the 32 states (including DC) that expanded Medicaid gained access to buprenorphine, which is covered in all state Medicaid programs.
 In contrast, many low-income uninsured adults with OUD in nonexpansion states still lack access to affordable treatment.
-The 129.4 percent increase in buprenorphine prescriptions between 2013 and 2016 and the 41.2 percent increase in buprenorphine prescriptions per enrollee in Medicaid expansion states suggest a large-scale expansion in access to effective treatment.
+The 176.4 percent increase in buprenorphine prescriptions between the fourth quarter of 2013 and the fourth quarter of 2016, along with the 70.1 percent increase in buprenorphine prescriptions per enrollee in Medicaid expansion states, suggest a large-scale expansion in access to effective treatment.
 Yet persistent capacity shortages and other barriers to accessing treatment raise the question of whether treatment is meeting demand, even in those states.

-As drug overdose deaths, mainly caused by illicit and prescription opioids, rise sharply in the United States, stakeholders are focusing on whether people with opioid use disorder (OUD) can access effective treatment.
-The age-adjusted death rate from drug overdose nearly tripled (a 2.7-fold increase) between 1999 and 2015, and it shows no sign of slowing down.
-The problem of OUD extends beyond addiction and death; negative outcomes on employment, health, residential instability, education, child welfare, and criminal justice system involvement cost the United States approximately \$92 billion a year (Murphy and Polsky 2016).
+As drug overdose deaths, mainly caused by illicit and prescription opioids, 1 rise sharply in the United States, stakeholders are focusing on whether people with opioid use disorder (OUD) can access effective treatment.
+2 The age-adjusted death rate from drug overdose nearly tripled (a 2.7-fold increase) between 1999 and 2015, and it shows no sign of slowing down.
+3 The problem of OUD extends beyond addiction and death; negative outcomes on employment, health, residential instability, education, child welfare, and criminal justice system involvement cost the United States approximately \$92 billion a year (Murphy and Polsky 2016).